 VITEEE Syllabus: The VIT (Vellore Institute Of Technology), Vellore has released the VITEEE Syllabus for the year 2021.
 VITEEE Syllabus includes Mathematics / Biology, Physics, Chemistry, English, and Aptitude.
-The aptitude section in VITEEE is an addition from last year.
+The aptitude section in VITEEE is an addition to last year.
 The VITEEE syllabus is very important for VITEEE aspirants.
 For more information about VITEEE Syllabus, keep reading this article.

 To get the fastest exam alerts and government Jobs alerts in India, join our Telegram Channel

 VIT has carved out a niche for itself as an excellent institution of higher education, on par with top universities of the world, in the field of technology.
-It has surpassed the notion of excellence within the country and has reached a pinnacle of glory and now rubs shoulders with the cream of world-class institutions of the world.
-The Syllabus of VITEEE 2021 is discussed below.
+It has surpassed the notion of excellence within the country has reached a pinnacle of glory and now rubs shoulders with the cream of world-class institutions of the world.
+The Syllabus of VITEEE 2022 is discussed below.